A/B Testing: The Ultimate Guide for Beginners

 • A (Control): Your current version

-• B (Variant): Your modified version based on your hypothesis
+• B (Variant): Your modified version based on example

 What Elements Should You Test?